Year Released: 1951

 What we have is the slow reveal, not the unsubstantiated shock we have come to expect today.
 And somehow, that is inherently so much more satisfying in the long run.

-It’s available on Netflix streaming, so take a break from your hectic routine and travel back to a simpler time when movie-goers were treated like adults instead of middle-aged adolescents.
+Take a break from your hectic routine and travel back to a simpler time when movie-goers were treated like adults instead of middle-aged adolescents.
 An added bonus: it is in black and white, no crayon colorization has tainted this littel gem.

 Our recipe combines two bits of interesting trivia from our 1951 film, The House on Telegraph Hill.